 Schools and students will be notified of selection decisions in early December.

 Some schools have used existing scholarship or special funds to support their fellows while others have garnered new support through naming opportunities.
-In the latter circumstance, the supporter will be credited in the byline or credit line for the student’s work.
+In the latter circumstance, the supporter will be credited for the student’s work.
 Scholarship funds may be available through News21.
 For more information, contact Senior Associate Dean Rebecca Blatt at rebecca.blatt@asu.edu.

 Since 2011, fellows have come from 42 large and small universities in and out of the U.S. They include American University, ASU, DePauw University, Dublin City University, Elon University, Florida International University, George Washington University, Hampton University, Louisiana State University, Marquette University, Morgan State University, St. Bonaventure University, Syracuse University, University of Alabama, University of Florida, University of Maryland, University of Oklahoma, University of Oregon, University of North Carolina, University of North Texas, University of British Columbia and University of Mississippi, among others.